raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-Show someone else your project and tell them what you have done and what your plans are.
+Show someone else your project.
 Ask for their honest feedback.
-You might want to improve your project based on their feedback.
+Can you make improvements?

 --- /task ---